threefoldtech/info_grid/src/terraform/resources/terraform_scheduler.md

 ## Introduction

-Using the scheduler resource enables users to automatically get the nodes that match their criterias.
+Using the TFGrid scheduler enables users to automatically get the nodes that match their criterias.
+We present here some basic information on this resource.

 ***

 ## How Scheduler Works

-To better understand scheduler, we summarize the main process:
+To better understand the scheduler, we summarize the main process:

 - At first if `farm_id` is specified, then the scheduler will check if this farm has the Farmerbot enabled
   - If so it will try to find a suitable node using the Farmerbot.